JamieB92/portfolio-project-three/README.md

 * Is the user able to access the Game Screen once a name has been entered?
     * Yes, I have tested this by entering a name and then hitting enter which takes the user to the Game Screen.

-* Is the user able to enter the game screen with out entering a name?
+* Is the user able to enter the Game Screen without entering a name?
-    * Yes, The user is able to do this.
+    * Yes, the user is able to do this.
     * I have tested this by hitting enter before entering a name.

 * Once Enter has been hit does the user see the correct screen load?
     * Yes, it loads the correct screen for the user.

-* Is the user able to create a username style name e.g with numbers and symbols?
+* Is the user able to create a username-style name e.g with numbers and symbols?
     * Yes, I have been able to test this by adding numbers and symbols to the name and hitting enter.

 ## Game